orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/storage_profiles.md

 page_title: "cloudavenue_storage_profiles Data Source - cloudavenue"
 subcategory: "Storage"
 description: |-
-  The cloudavenue_storage_profile data source can be used to access information about a storage profile in a VDC.
+  The cloudavenue_storage_profile data source can be used to access information about a storage profiles in a VDC.
 ---

 # cloudavenue_storage_profiles (Data Source)

-The `cloudavenue_storage_profile` data source can be used to access information about a storage profile in a VDC.
+The `cloudavenue_storage_profile` data source can be used to access information about a storage profiles in a VDC.

 ## Example Usage